v-fox/live_opensuse_hsf/README.md

-	or glamorous GUI tool like `unetbootin` (included), Suse's `imagewriter` or Ubuntu's win32diskimager ⊙ *first thing you should do on freshly loaded system is to look at gnote's HSF note* ⊙ use `locate` to search for files fast and `apropos` to search for commands based on their manual's description ⊙ Firefox is set up to use Tor by default. you can change that in its proxy settings or use Leechcraft's own webkit browser ⊙ popular MicroSoft fonts are included for web & document compatibility. they may be removed in future ⊙ DE-specific apps are included for the lack of adequate analogues
+	or glamorous GUI tool like `unetbootin` (included), Suse's `imagewriter` or Ubuntu's win32diskimager ⊙ *first thing you should do on freshly loaded system is to look at gnote's HSF note* ⊙ use `locate` to search for files fast and `apropos` to search for commands based on their manual's description ⊙ Firefox is set up to use Tor by default. look for nice indicator in top right corner to toggle proxy state ⊙ popular MicroSoft fonts are included for web & document compatibility. they may be removed in future ⊙ DE-specific apps are included for the lack of adequate analogues
 	KDE: 	kwin (The WM)